ADD CONDITION

 Drug Interactions

 It's important to have open conversations with your healthcare provider about any medications or tests you may be taking.
-In this case, there are no known drug interactions or interactions with laboratory tests for the medication in question.
-However, every individual is different, and your healthcare provider can help ensure that your treatment is safe and effective for you.
-Always feel free to ask questions and share your complete list of medications and any tests you may be undergoing.
+While there are no specific drug interactions or laboratory test interactions noted for this medication, your healthcare provider can help ensure that everything you are taking works well together and is safe for you.

 Storage and Handling